 “So this is where that little road goes.”
 Pen laughs as if she just figured out the king’s riddle.

 “Hwy 486 goes to Brannon or back to Greenville.”
 I correct.
 The sun beats down and I can feel my shirt beginning to soak through.
 Grace sees me wearing her birthday hat and smiles.
-I feel terrible.
+Guilt is a hot coal.

 “That road goes to Olive Garden.”
 June says, stepping indifferently on dozens of faded flowers before resting her fat butt on Margret’s cross.